usnisa vijaya dharani cover

-Origin of the Usnisa Vijaya Dharani Sutra
+Origins of the Usnisa Vijaya Dharani Sutra: A Story of Compassion and Liberation

 The Mantra (Long Form)